A. Togay Koralturk, Best-Selling PMP Author

 No. Active CAPM® holders are exempt from the PMP's 35-contact-hour requirement, because the CAPM already establishes formal project management education.
 CAPM holders still need to meet the experience requirement for their education level.

 Yes.
-Your experience must have been earned within the eight years before you apply, so older project work does not count toward the requirement.
-This eight-year window is set out in PMI's PMP Handbook.
+Your experience must have been earned within the 10 years before you apply, so older project work does not count toward the requirement.
+This 10-year window is set out in PMI's Exam Content Outline.

 Earn the CAPM® first.
 Its requirements are much lighter, it demonstrates project management knowledge to employers now, and it exempts you from the PMP's 35-contact-hour requirement later.
 Keep leading project work, and move up to the PMP once your experience meets the threshold for your education level.